RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 5. Add whatever sections, divs, and p tags where needed.
 These will have "col" classes with the numbers that you would like.

 6. Debugging is very useful.
 Add style:debug to html above the body in order to see where each section is.
 Don't forget to add the debug class to the body!
+    - Take it off when your project is ready to grade.

+7. Have fun coding!
+Check notes, references as needed.